DenisTitovLab/WarburgEffectModel/README.md

 **Instructions for use:**

-The Jupyter notebooks contain the complete set of code and datasets to reproduce the figures presented in the manuscript.
-The expected run time for all notebooks in sequence is less than one hour of local computational time.
+This repository contains the complete set of code to reproduce the figures presented in the manuscript.
+Each Jupyter notebook is named by the figure(s) it generates and contain all necessary Python packages and paths to the required datasets stored in the Data directory.
+The expected total compute time to run all notebooks is under one hour.